nbiancolin/LatinBand-Charts/README.md

 List of tunes in here:

-- Waters of March (aguas de marco) -- FINISHED needs cleanup / revisit
+- Waters of March (aguas de marco) -- FINISHED
-- No more blues (chega de saudade) -- FINISHED needs cleanup / revisit
+- No more blues (chega de saudade) -- FINISHED
 - Meditiation -- IN PROGRESS
 - Menina Flor -- IN PROGRESS
 - My funny valenitne -- FINISHED